gilgameshjw/tmp/README.md

 Automatised code generation from diagrams using Large Language Models.

 * Basis is a combination of diagrams with nodes explained in natural language and test data in combination
-* Automatised code generation arises in interaction with natural language models
+* Automatised code generation arises in interaction with large language models

 ### Solution